How to prepare for the Annapurna Base Camp Trek?

 Many equipment and supplies can be purchased or rented at affordable prices in Kathmandu and Pokhara.

-For more details, please check our blog on “Annapurna Base Camp Trek Packing List”
+For more details, please check our blog on “Annapurna Base Camp Trek Packing List.”

 It is recommended to hire a guide while doing any trek in Nepal.
 A guide will help you not get lost and will be able to share any information you require regarding the local fauna, people, culture, place, landscapes, flowers, and so on.

-A guide can also improve your overall trekking experience as they are familiar with the locals in the regions.
+A guide can also improve your overall trekking experience as they are familiar with the locals in the region.
 Hence, they can help you integrate more with the locals giving you a more up-close experience of the local culture, tradition, and lifestyle.

 Without a guide, your overall expenses will be slightly less.